jbcoe/iso_cpp_extension_methods/paper.md

 or change its meaning (ignoring SFINAE-based tricks).

 # Open questions and bikeshedding
-Should `this` in extension methods be a referenc or a pointer?
+Should `this` in extension methods be a reference or a pointer?
 It really should not be null, so a reference is appealing.
 In all current contexts where `this` appears in C++, it is a pointer.
 The decision is to value consistency or correctness.
 The author(s) have selected consistency but this has no deep